idebtor/JoyJava/Generics.md

 ### Let's write our own "type-safe" ArrayList

-We shall illustrate the use of generics by writing our own __type-safe__ resizable array for holding a particular type of objects (similar to an ArrayList).
+We shall illustrate the use of generics by writing our own __type-safe__ resizable array for holding a particular type of objects (similar to an `ArrayList`).

-Let's begin with a version without generics called MyArrayList:
+Let's begin with a version without generics called `MyArrayList`:
 ```
 // A dynamically allocated array which holds a collection of java.lang.Object - without generics
 public class MyArrayList {